 SANCTIONS AND PENALTIES

+Has FERC approved of the level of such penalties, if so, please provide cites.
+Not consistent with current PX sanctions rule

 This schedule presents the sanctions and penalties available to a Hearing Committee Panel or the Governing Board (when acting in its capacity as appellate court) upon finding a violation of the PX Code of Conduct (PX Tariff Schedule 11.)
 The PX program of sanctions and penalties has been designed to achieve several goals, the most important of which is to deter future violations.
 Other goals include promoting fairness in the treatment of Respondents, encouraging cooperation in the disciplinary process and encouraging the settlement of charges.